How to Manage Your Energy, Literally....

 Enjoy this?
 Sign up for our newsletter here :) #hotelmanagement #EnergyManagementForHotels

 Instead of doing a deep dive, I am simply going to give perspective on how you might want to view energy price contracts in the future.
-I want to speak to operators in regions where you are responsible for locking in natural gas and/or electricity at certain prices and lengths of time.
+I want to speak to operators in regions where you are responsible for locking in natural gas and/or electricity at specific prices and lengths of time.

 Before I go on, why listen to me?
-Well because almost every time I have locked in prices in energy, I've made the wrong decision.
+Well, because almost every time I have locked in prices in energy, I've made the wrong decision.
 Wait, didn't I mean make the right decision?
 No, I meant what I said.

 OK, so what do I have to Say?

-Think of energy prices like you think of your home mortgage, except way more volatile.
+Think of energy prices as you think of your home mortgage, except way more volatile.
 What does this mean?
 Well, how many of us would love to have locked in our 2.25% interest rate mortgage for the long term?
 If you didn't, when you think back, why didn't you?

-However, in the past few years we have seen these prices go from $0.03-$0.05 to up as high as $0.27 on some months and averaging around $0.17 per kilowatt.
-Meaning that same property is paying $163,200 on variable.
+However, in the past few years, we have seen these prices go from $0.03-$0.05 to up as high as $0.27 on some months, averaging around $0.17 per kilowatt, which means that same property is paying $163,200 on variable.
 An additional cost of $124,800 annually.
 Not Good.

 What does this mean?

 There's a lot more to energy usage than what is mentioned above and I would talk more about it if it got the clicks.
-For those that want more knowledge in this area, feel free to reach out.
+For those who want more knowledge in this area, feel free to reach out.
 Remember, nothing I mentioned above is advice and you can always trust that you will never be totally right in this game.

 Remember, hindsight is 20/20, but when prices get near too good to be true, it's time to take some risk off the table.